Quick Stats

 Founding Philosophy

 The foundation operates under the guidance of Miss Riley's will, which left her estate in trust "all for and only for public charitable uses and purposes."
-The trustees are interested in leveraging grants by funding programs that can become self-sufficient or may serve as models in other geographic areas.
+The trustees are interested in leveraging grants by funding programmes that can become self-sufficient or may serve as models in other geographic areas.

 Application Process & Timeline